 The Federal Funding Accountability and Transparency Act (FFATA) is a law passed in 2006 and amended in 2008.
 The intent of the law is to increase the availability of public information related to federal spending.

 FFATA applies to new federal contracts or grants issued on or after Oct.
 1, 2010.
-The law requires prime awardees to report information on subcontracts or subawards greater than or equal to $25,000.
+The law initially required prime awardees to report information on subcontracts or subawards greater than or equal to $25,000.
+In November 2020, updates to 2 CFR part 170 increased the reporting threshold from $25,000 to $30,000.
 Reports are submitted through a centralized website, FFATA Subaward Reporting System (external link).
 The submitted data is then displayed on www.USASpending.gov (external link).
 The law also requires that the compensation of the top five executives within an organization to be reported as well, if certain criteria apply.

 TEA is the awardee for most federal awards that you may receive from TEA.
 As the awardee, TEA reports information on federal subawards issued to your organization.